sanjaykashyap1/coursework_prompt_vectordb_reccomendation/README.md

-# MP3 Transcription and Chatbot Application
+# MP3 Transcription and Recommendation Chatbot Application

 Welcome to the MP3 Transcription and Chatbot Application!
 This project combines advanced transcription services, vector databases, and Large Language Models (LLMs) to create a responsive and intelligent chatbot.
 The application allows users to upload MP3 files, transcribe the audio, and interact with the transcript through a conversational interface.